-Ijen Crater, or known to Indonesians as Kawah Ijen, is one of the top recommended volcano in Indonesia to be visited.
-This active crater of 134 sq km has a landscape of volcanic cones of both Mount Ijen and Mount Merapi (not to be confused with the famous Mount Merapi in Central Java).
+Ijen Crater, known to Indonesians as Kawah Ijen, is one of the top recommended volcanoes in Indonesia to be visited.
+This active crater of 134 sq km has a landscape of volcanic cones of Mount Ijen and Mount Merapi (not to be confused with the famous Mount Merapi in Central Java).

 This group of stratovolcanoes lies in East Java.
-Inside the crater, you will see a magnificent turquoise sulphur lake that exudes flames, blue fire at night and smoky white in the day.
+Inside the crater, you will see a magnificent turquoise sulfur lake, called Kawah Ijen Lake that exudes flames, blue fire at night, and smoky white in the day.

-Here you will also find many sulphur collectors that hike up here to mine the minerals of Kawah Ijen but this had been highlighted badly recently in the media due to the fumes being harmful to human and its extremely harsh working conditions.
+Here you will also find many sulfur collectors that hike up here to mine the minerals of Kawah Ijen.
+However, this has been poorly highlighted recently in the media due to the fumes harmful to humans and its extremely harsh working conditions.

-Come to Ijen Crater for the largest acidic lake in the world and for the mesmerizing blue flames in the night.
-Besides, it is one of the best volcanic mountains of Indonesia with this one brimming with the rare sulphurs.
+Come to Ijen Crater for the world’s largest acidic lake (Kawah Ijen Lake) and the mesmerizing blue fire/flames at night.
+Besides, it is one of the best volcanic mountains in Indonesia with this, one brimming with rare sulfurs.

-June – August where there is less rain but more tourist
+June – August, when there is less rain but more tourist

-But that being said, Indonesia being a fairly mild weather of just rain and shine, most of the time is a good to go to Ijen Crater, just check for local weather as you head there.
+But that being said, Indonesia is reasonably mild weather of just rain and shine; most of the time is good to go to Ijen Crater; check for local weather as you head there.

 What to see

-World’s largest acidic lake, which is in the brilliant turquoise color that captures not only the sunlight but every traveler’s heart.
+The world’s largest acidic lake is in a brilliant turquoise color that captures the sunlight and every traveler’s heart.

-Catch the miners hard at work, carrying a heavily laden basket of sulphur though you may be disturbed by it and feel sorry for them.
-Note in mind that the sulphur fumes are poisonous and these miners are subjected to it daily for extended hard-laboured hours.
+Catch the miners hard at work, carrying a heavily laden basket of sulfur though you may be disturbed by it and feel sorry for them.
+Note that the sulfur fumes are poisonous, and these miners are subjected to it daily for extended hard-labored hours.

-There are coffee plantations cover the Ijen caldera floor where many travelers head there to visit the waterfalls, hot springs or just enjoy the dramatic volcanic scenery.
+Coffee plantations cover the Ijen caldera floor, and many travelers head there to visit the waterfalls and hot springs or enjoy the dramatic volcanic scenery.

 Hiking up to Ijen Crater at night

-There are few options for visiting Ijen crater, you can either start at 2 am or 4 am to arrive at the top of the crater by daylight.
-Many travelers recommend to do the night hiking up to Ijen Crater to catch the magical blue flames or also known as blue fire.
-To get this, you have to arrive at the top before sunrise of 6 am.
-The hike up takes 1.5-2 hours averagely and can be quite steep The good thing is at this time there are not many other tourists around as well.
-After being mesmerized by the blue flames enough, you can sit back at the summit and wait for sunrise which offers another spectacular view.
+There are a few options for visiting the Ijen crater; you can either start at 2 am or 4 am to arrive at the top of the crater by daylight.
+Many travelers recommend doing the night hiking up to Ijen Crater to catch the magical blue flames or also known as blue fire.
+You must arrive at the top before sunrise at 6 am to get this.
+The hike up takes 1.5-2 hours on average and can be pretty steep.
+The good thing is, at this time, there are not many other tourists around as well.
+After being mesmerized by the blue flames enough, you can sit back at the summit and wait for sunrise, which offers another spectacular view.

 Walk around the Ijen crater rim

-You can take a walk around the rim of Ijen crater or approach the lake which will take about 40 minutes walk.
+You can walk around the rim of the Ijen crater or approach the Kawah Ijen Lake, which will take about 40 minutes.

-Most travelers will choose to stay at Banyuwangi *and then head out to Ijen Crater at night or early morning depending on which adventure you choose.
-You can also choose to stay at the foothills of Ijen mountain range among the coffee plantations.
+Most travelers will choose to stay at Banyuwangi *and then head out to Ijen Crater at night or early morning, depending on which adventure you choose.
+You can also stay at the foothills of the Ijen mountain range among the coffee plantations.

-You can also get to Ijen Crater via Bondowoso from either the northern or southern coast.
-This way is closer but much steeper and in bad condition, therefore, 4WD is essential here though costly.
-After that, most travelers will walk the last 8 km along the road to Pos Paltuding which is the starting point of the trek to Ijen Crater.
-The Ijen Crater’s lake is around another 90 minutes hike from here.
+You can also get to Ijen Crater via Bondowoso from the northern or southern coast.
+This way is closer but much steeper and in bad condition; therefore, 4WD is essential here, though costly.
+After that, most travelers will walk the last 8 km along the road to Pos Paltuding, the starting point of the trek to Ijen Crater.
+The Ijen Crater’s Lake is around another 90 minutes hike from here.

 How to get around

-You can get around in most preferred choice a 4WD and for more budget if via Banyuwangi you may take the motorbike or car.
-After that it is all on foot to hike up Mount Ijen to get to the crater and to walk around the crater rim.
+You can get around in the most preferred choice, a 4WD, and for more budget, if via Banyuwangi, you may take the motorbike or car.
+After that, it is all on foot to hike up Mount Ijen to get to the crater and walk around the rim.

-Remember to bring a mask to cover your nose as the pungent odour of sulphur may burn.
+Remember to bring a mask to cover your nose, as the pungent odor of sulfur may burn.

-Also bring warm jacket as the trek at night is cold and temperature may drop to 5C.
+Also, bring a warm jacket as the trek at night is cold, and the temperature may drop to 5C.

-Lastly, and insider tip says to climb to the right (anticlockwise) at the crater rim as the view from that side of the sulphur lake and entire area is spectacular.
+Lastly, an insider tip says to climb to the right (anticlockwise) at the crater rim as the view from that side of the sulfur lake and the entire area is spectacular.